Kubernetes OIDC Authentication

 4.5 Create with kubectl apply -f cluster-admin-binding.yaml.

-Now any user with the all-admins-corporate-device Banyan Role will have cluster-admin K8S ClusterRole and associated permissions on the Kubernetes Cluster.
+Now any user with the all-admins-corporate-device Role will have cluster-admin K8S ClusterRole and associated permissions on the Kubernetes Cluster.

 If you do not create a RoleBinding, or if a user who does not have the correct role tries to use the API, the cluster will return an unauthorized response.

 Step 5.
-Connect via the Banyan Desktop App
+Connect via the desktop app

 When an end user connects to a Kubernetes service, the Desktop App will create a kube config file ~/.kube/banyan.